-When a court issues a child support order, the amount of the support payments should be fair and affordable for the paying parent based on their income and several other factors.
+When a court issues a child support order, the amount of the support payments should be fair and affordable for the paying parent based on their income, and several other factors.
 However, we all know that circumstances can change and your financial situation can change substantially over time.
-Often, a once-fair child support may no longer be appropriate for several reasons.
+Often, once-fair child support may no longer be appropriate for several reasons.

 Not being able to afford child support is not a valid excuse for failing to pay.
 If a parent is having difficulty paying, they should not simply stop or ignore payments, as this can have serious consequences.
 Instead, this parent has the opportunity to request a child support modification from the court.
 On the other hand, if the financial situation of a parent who pays child support significantly improves, the order may need to be increased for it to remain fair.
 In this type of situation, the parent receiving support can request that the court modify the child support order.